J-u1i0/mase/docs/labs/answers/lab1.md

 The performance displayed by JSC-My is 21.8% better than for JSC-Tiny in terms of test accuracy and 20.3% better in terms of test loss.
 The JSC-My network contains 1.3K parameters compared to 127 from JSC-Tiny.
+#TODO: do I need to collect data to support my claims?